laxmananand/zoqq_depl/docs/api-reference/foreignExchange.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint returns the current status and full details of a currency conversion transaction.</p>
+    <p>Fetch details of a specific conversion using its conversion_id.
+Used to track or audit the status and details of a particular FX conversion transaction.
+This includes transaction status, rates, currencies involved, and settlement details.</p>

     <h3>Request Headers</h3>